-Can plot clusters individually to look at spatial distribution and contents separation isn't perfect only cluster 4 is distinct in Li: multi-element separation the main difficulty in cluster analysis is choosing the no. of clusters the residual variance will decrease with every additional cluster so this is not a good indicator of optimal no. of clusters instead:
+Can plot clusters individually to look at spatial distribution and contents the main difficulty in cluster analysis is choosing the no. of clusters the residual variance will decrease with every additional cluster so this is not a good indicator of optimal no. of clusters instead: